What is risk management and how do you minimize risk?

 And yet many companies have no formal process for risk mitigation.
 Other companies have an overly complex process that sits on the shelf because it doesn’t work.

-Below we describe an innovative process for risk management that is both simple and effective.
+Below we describe an innovative process for how to reduce risk that is both simple and effective.

 How does risk management apply to projects?